Article

 The videos on the social media platform can be hosted with SharePoint Online or Google Drive.
 They can also be linked externally to YouTube.
 The social media content can be customized by displaying videos in thumbnails or in a list format suitable for various social media sites.

-How to Set up an Enterprise Social Network for your Company?
+How to Set up and implement an Enterprise Social Network for your Company?

 When setting up an enterprise social network site for your company, you’ll want to develop a comprehensive social media strategy and proceed logically.